Two people shaking hands

 What to Expect During the Interview

 You should expect to describe your short-term and long-term career goals, so it’s essential to be prepared both with these goals and how you want to achieve them.
-There’s also a good chance you’ll be asked if you have a backup plan if your goals don’t work out and you should be able to elaborate on that plan.
-This question would provide insight into how you handle failures and setbacks, which can be challenging to respond to if it catches you off-guard.
+There’s also a good chance you’ll be asked if you have a backup plan if your goals don’t work out, and you should be able to elaborate on that plan.
+This question would provide insight into how you handle failures and setbacks, which can be challenging to respond to if they catch you off-guard.

 You may also be asked questions regarding how you respond to uncomfortable or problematic situations in the workplace.
-Your interviewer will likely want to know about a time you made a mistake that had significant consequences, a time you faced adversity, or about an ethical dilemma you’ve encountered.
+Your interviewer will likely want to know about a time you made a mistake that had significant consequences, a time you faced adversity or an ethical dilemma you’ve encountered.

 When answering these questions, be sure to provide insight into how you responded in these situations, which factors influenced your actions, and what you learned from the overall process.